Site¶

 Example

-The value of this attribute represents the irreducible second-rank traceless symmetric part of the electric-field gradient tensor.
+description¶ The value is a description of the site.
 The default value is None.

 Example